 You may be tempted to consult the tractor speedometer, but it can be fooled by changes in wheel size, tire wear or slippage.
 If you rely on a rate controller, know that monitoring wheel rotations is less accurate than employing RTK satellite navigation for similar reasons.

 My preference is to fill the sprayer 1/2 full of water, download any free speedometer app for your smartphone, and then drive your operation with the fan on and the spray off.
 Consult the phone for your average speed for each pass.
 Take a screen shot and email it to yourself as a time-stamped component of your spray records.

 Those that prefer a manual method can follow the classic protocol for determining average travel speed.

 - Go to a row that is representative of the terrain in your planting.
-Measure out a distance of 50.0 m and mark the start and finish positions with wire marker flags.
+Measure out a distance of 50m or 150ft depending whether you prefer metric or US Imperial units and mark the start and finish positions with wire marker flags.